cronvel/babel-temple/README.md

 expect( Temple.render( "Is it {{if $test}}a test{{/}} () {{else}}real{{/}}?" , { test: false } ) ).to.be( "Is it real () ?" ) ;
 ```

-'if-else' using the close-open syntaxic sugar.
+'if-else' using the close-open syntactic sugar.

 ```js
 expect( Temple.render( "Is it {{if $test}}a test{{/else}}real{{/}}?" , { test: true } ) ).to.be( "Is it a test?" ) ;